By Valery Pikkiev, RW3WW

 In Russia, the territory of Kursk--just east of Ukraine--is remembered as the site of a significant battle that occurred in 1943, during the Second World War--a battle named Kursk's Arc.
 Numerous monuments around Kursk remind one of those tragic events and of the heroes of those eventful days.
 A new generation of Russians shows an interest in the history of those events.
 IOHHET--Youth Net--an Amateur Radio organization for the youth in the Kursk area, annually conducts field trips in the province and to battle sites around Kursk's Arc.
 Two such field trips took place in 1998.

-The strawberry glade at the northern part of Kursk's Arc.
+Radio-oriented camping trip to the northern part of Kursk's Arc.
+Their portable

 At night the youth's tent became a radio shack and these young hams operated their memorial station.
 One night, despite a torrential downpour, we made camp in a huge, wild-strawberry field.
 We lit campfires, had hot tea and, accompanied by a guitar, sang songs.
 The boys will undoubtedly long remember what we saw and heard.
 The field trip ended on the sixth of July.
 During the trip we made 121 QSOs with 12 countries.
 Our young hams operated on 80 and 40-meters using a homemade transceiver with an output power of 6 W to an inverted-V antenna.
 We admire the patience and persistence of these young radio amateurs for having done such a fine job of communication using such simple radios.